Soil Improvement - what soil do you have? - how to make it better

 - Sometimes available in 1 cubic meter bags from suppliers

 - Local equestrian centres or farms, use Google or look in the small ads of the free papers.

 If you live in or near the countryside, you may see bags for sale or even given away (I know of a riding school that has to bag it and take it to the local skip - criminal!).
 These sources may be of fresh manure, be sure to let it rot down before using it.
 I used to get my supplies from a local farmer who delivered a trailer load locally of about 2 tonnes for very little money until he ran out.

 Peat and Old Grow Bags

 What's it like?- Generally very clean and pleasant to handle.
 Compressed bales of around 200 litres are best value (you may need help in handling them).
 Very good as soil structure conditioners but few nutrients.
 Use bonemeal or blood fish and bone at the same time to act as a slow release fertilizer.
-Not very environmentally friendly apparently, though opinions are divided.
+Not very environmentally friendly though and will probably be unavailable before long.